aws-kr-tnc/moving-to-serverless-renew/README.md

 #### Improvements
  * Sample applications have been redesigned to a better architecture.
  * with Vue.js based SPA frontend.
- * with Flask based restful fackend.
+ * with Flask based restful backend.
  * with Swagger support.
  * with token based authentication.
  * Eliminate user inconvenience on Hands on-lab.